Cheapest compounded semaglutide telehealth in 2026: the verified low-cost list

 - Ask which pharmacy fills it.
 A named 503A pharmacy with clean enforcement history is the difference between a stable supply and a sudden gap.

-If price is your only filter, the order is clear: Noom Med at $129, then Strut and Klarity around $150, then Mochi's flat $178.
-If supply stability matters as much as price, Mochi's flat pricing and disclosed model make it the safer pick near the bottom of the range.
+If price is your only filter, the order is clear: Strut's oral lozenge at $99 if a pill is acceptable, then Strut's injectable and Klarity around $150, then Mochi's flat $178.
+If supply stability matters as much as price, Mochi's flat pricing and disclosed model make it the safer pick near the bottom of the injectable range.
 The full price index shows the all-in monthly cost for every program side by side, and the comparison chart lets you sort by lock-in and medication type at once.
 If you would rather have a branded path with no supply risk, our LifeMD vs Hims cost comparison covers the two cheapest brand-only programs for new patients.

 Frequently asked questions